minifinity/minifinity.github.io/content/_index.md

 Welcome, 欢迎!

-I'm studying theoretical computer science at Stanford University.
-Outside of school, you can find me in a book, at the piano, or [blundering rooks](https://www.chess.com/member/minifinity).
+I'm studying computer science at Stanford University.
+Outside of school, you can find me at the piano or over a chessboard.

 This site collects writing, work, and wanderings.